RfidResearchGroup/proxmark3/doc/magic_cards/russian_magic_notes.md

 Tag seems to behave like [MF-8](#mf-8), but it is unknown what is special about it.
 Try issuing a write to block 0.

+### MIFARE UL2

+Ultralight magic EV1, amount of pages can be picked when purchasing (20/41/44 pgs.).
+Behavior: allows writes to page 0-2; allows rewriting lock+OTP bits.

+#### Identify

+There is no reliable way to identify UL2 magic.
+To identify some, try changing page 0.

+#### Characteristics

+MIFARE UL2 variation 1:
+ATQA/SAK: fixed
+BCC: play blindly the page0/2 BCC0/1, beware!
+ATS: `85 00 00 A0 00 00 0A 3C 00 04 03 01 01 00 0E 03`
+Pages: 41

 ### MIFARE UL-Y
 ^[Top](#top)